Azio-class minelayer: History

-Ships of the class spent their Italian career on colonial duty, with Lepanto deployed to China.
-In 1937 Milazzo and Dardanelli were converted to oil-firing and sold to the Venezuelan Navy in exchange of a great amount of naphtha for boilers.
+Most ships of the class spent their Italian career on colonial duty, with Lepanto deployed to China.
+In 1937 Milazzo and Dardanelli were converted to oil-firing and sold to the Venezuelan Navy in exchange for a great amount of naphtha for boilers.

+Azio was initially assigned to Libya and later to the Red Sea Flotilla based at the port of Massawa, Eritrea, where it performed a hydrographic survey from 1930 to 1933.
+In 1939, Azio was part of the naval force supporting the Italian invasion of Albania.
+After the entry of Italy in World War II in 1940, the unit, operating from Pola, laid down 21 minefields intended to deter enemy submarines in the Adriatic.
+Azio carried out minesweeping missions, escort duties and naval patrols.
+Azio's wireless resources allowed it to be converted, if needed, into a command and control auxiliary ship.
+On 31 July 1941, while patrolling the Aegean Sea, Azio seized a British sailing ship involved in underground operations in support of Greek partisans in the Peloponnese.
+At the time of the Cassabile armistice on 8 September 1943, Azio was part of the Dodecanese naval forces, and became the target of several Luftwaffe air strikes which forced it to seek shelter in Turkish waters.
+The Italian minelayer spent the rest of the war interned in Turkey.
+After its return to Italy, Azio was assigned once again to hydrographic duties until being decommissioning in 1957.

 Lepanto was extensively used in China, and when the Second World War broke out, was still there unscathed, Italy being allied with Japan.
 After the surrender of Italy to the Allies on 8 September 1943, Lepanto was scuttled by her crew, but was raised by the Japanese.
 She was renamed Okitsu (Japanese: 興津) and used for escort duties for the rest of conflict.
 She was then seized by the Republic of China Navy and renamed Hsien Ning (咸寧).
 In July 1950 Hsien Ning seized a British merchantman.
 Struck in 1956, the ship was scrapped in the same year.

 Ostia was assigned to support the Italian Red Sea Flotilla based at the port of Massawa, Eritrea.
-After the Italian declaration of war, the flotilla was isolated from the Italian homeland and continued supply and reinforcement became very difficult.
+After the Italian declaration of war on 10 June 1940, the flotilla was isolated from the Italian homeland and continued supply and reinforcement became very difficult.
 Ostia was eventually sunk in Massawa harbor by British air attacks before the surrender of the port in April 1941, still carrying a full cargo of mines.

 Dardanelli was rechristened General Soublette, while Milazzo become General Urdaneta.
 Both were reclassified gunboats.
-These units were the only relatively new vessels of the Venezuelan Navy, and spent their Venezuelan career patrolling territorial waters until their decommissioning in the late 1940s or early 1950s and scrapping.
+These units were the only relatively new vessels of the Venezuelan Navy, and spent their Venezuelan career patrolling territorial waters until their decommissioned in the late 1940s or early 1950s and scrapping.